Zest005/BlumClicker/README.md

 ## Usage
 **0. Make sure to run Blumm in TG application first!**
 1. Run the program.
-2. Select the window you want to target by entering its corresponding number.
-3. Specify the accuracy factor for color detection (between 0.01 and 0.3).
+2. Specify the accuracy factor for color detection (between 0.01 and 0.5).
-4. The automation will start based on the configured parameters.
+3. The automation will start based on the configured parameters.
-5. Use F6 to toggle the automation and F8 to exit.
+4. Use F6 to toggle the automation and F8 to exit.

 ## Example Use Cases
 - Automating click-based tasks in games.